microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 #### Default maximum heap size

-We progressively grow the heap size percentage based on the available memory to reduce waste on memory reserved for non-heap operations.
-This heap size percentage growth is an estimate that native memory usage is required at occasional moments throughout the operation of the JVM for most applications.
-Otherwise, if the percentage were to be the same, progressive waste would still exist.
+The heap size percentage progressively grows based on the available memory to reduce waste on memory reserved for non-heap operations.
+This heap size percentage growth is based on common workloads observed in containers, such as REST-based web applications and microservices.
+If the percentage were to be the same, progressive waste would still occur.

 | Memory      | Heap size |
 | ----------- | --------- |